howtank/widget-android-demo/README.md

-# Howtank - Android integration guide
+# Howtank Widget Demo App

+## Latest version: 1.4.3

 ### Technical overview
 - The Howtank Android widget is a library that, once included in your app, display the Howtank chat.
 Before being clicked by the user, it is in a "folded" state, waiting quietly for a user action.